oracle/node-oracledb/doc/api.md

 Number errorNum
 ```

 The Oracle error number.
-If the error is not from Oracle, this value
+This value is undefined for non-Oracle
-is undefined.
+errors and for messages prefixed with NJS or DPI.

 #### <a name="properrmessage"></a> 2.1.2 `message`